-HMS Caroline, the last surviving ship of the Battle of Jutland, opens this year in Belfast.
+HMS Caroline, the last surviving ship of the Battle of Jutland,.
 Image courtesy of HMS Caroline.

 Buzzing cities, epic coastal drives, intriguing history and stunning links golf courses.

 Northern Ireland makes for a memorable visit at the best of times - but in 2017 there are more reasons than ever to visit.

 From new blockbuster attractions and a restaurant boom to international sporting events, we've rounded up 19 reasons to make the trip to Northern Ireland this year.

 The drop in the value of Sterling makes Northern Ireland a great value destination in 2017.

 You can drive from city to coast to countryside in just a few hours, getting a taste of Northern Ireland in a few days.
 Our capital, Belfast, is extremely compact and can be explored on foot.